Lake Kyoga

-Lake Kyoga (literally 'the place of bathing' in Runyoro language) is a large shallow lake in Uganda, about 1,720 km2 in area and at an elevation of 1,033 metres.
+Lake Kyoga or Lake Kioga (literally 'the place of bathing' in Runyoro language) is a large shallow lake in Uganda, about 1,720 km2 in area and at an elevation of 1,033 metres.
 The Victoria Nile flows through the lake on its way from Lake Victoria to Lake Albert.
 The main inflow from Lake Victoria is regulated by the Nalubaale Power Station in Jinja.
 Another source of water is the Mount Elgon region on the border between Uganda and Kenya.
 While Lake Kyoga is part of the African Great Lakes system, it is not itself considered a great lake.

 The lake reaches a depth of about 5.7 metres, and most of it is less than 4 metres deep.
 Areas that are less than 3 metres deep are completely covered by water lilies, while much of the swampy shoreline is covered with papyrus and the invasive water hyacinth.
 The papyrus also forms floating islands that drift between a number of small permanent islands.
 Extensive wetlands fed by a complex system of streams and rivers surround the lakes.

-Nearby Lake Kwania is a smaller lake but deeper.
+Its extensions include; Lake Kwania, Lake Bisina, lake Bugondo and Lake Opeta.